What is an invoice? A complete guide to invoicing

 - Monitoring accounts payable to ensure timely payments

-- Recording sales for inventory control, accounting, and tax purposes
+- Recording sales for inventory control, invoice audits, and tax purposes

 Businesses typically deliver products or complete services upfront, with payment collected afterward.